gfranzini/tracer-manual/configuration/step-4-linking.md

 ![](/assets/interlinking.jpeg)

-Remember that Edition A and Edition B are actually stored in the same `.txt` file, one under the other, as described in Corpus Preparation.
+Remember that Edition A and Edition B are actually stored in the same `.txt` file, one under the other, as described in Corpus preparation.
 The _Inter/Intra_ parameter can be changed in the TRACER `tracer_config.xml`: